Thiru-AI/mnist-classification/README.md

 To Develop a convolutional deep neural network for digit classification and to verify the response for scanned handwritten images.

 ## Problem Statement and Dataset
+To Develop a convolutional deep neural network (CNN) to classify hand-written digits.
+The goal is to accurately identify digits from 0 to 9 based on scanned images of handwritten digits.
+Additionally, the model should be capable of handling scanned handwritten images that are not part of the standard dataset.

+The MNIST dataset stands as a cornerstone in both machine learning and computer vision, offering a standardized benchmark for evaluating models.
+Comprising 28x28 pixel grayscale images depicting handwritten digits from 0 to 9, it includes a meticulously divided training set of 60,000 images and a test set of 10,000 images.
+Each image's grayscale representation spans pixel values from 0 to 255, where 0 signifies black and 255 denotes white.
+Researchers and practitioners extensively utilize this dataset to train and assess a multitude of machine learning models, particularly focusing on digit recognition tasks.
+Leveraging MNIST, we aim to develop and scrutinize a convolutional deep neural network tailored specifically for digit classification while also assessing its adaptability and generalization capabilities through real-world scanned handwritten images not present in the dataset.

 ## Neural Network Model
 ![0](https://github.com/user-attachments/assets/f57dc67b-5e9e-4785-b76d-44cc8b972c48)